fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

 The plugin reconfigure method is called whenever the configuration of the plugin is changed.
 It allows for the dynamic reconfiguration of the plugin whilst it is running.
 The method is called with the handle of the plugin and the updated configuration document.
 The plugin should take whatever action it needs to and return a new or updated copy of the handle that will be passed to future calls.

 The plugin reconfigure method is shared between most but not all plugin types.
-In particular it does not exist for the shorted lived plugins that are created to perform a single operstion and then terminated.
+In particular it does not exist for the shorted lived plugins that are created to perform a single operation and then terminated.
 These are the north plugins and the notification delivery plugins.

 Using a simple Python example of our sensor reading a GPIO pin, we extract the new pin number from the new configuration data and return that as the new handle for the plugin instance.